Genez-io/genezio-landing-page/deployment-platform/content/posts/web_scraping.md

 ## Deploy your project

-Now that everything is configured, it’s time to deploy the application to the Genezio cloud with just one straightforward command.
+Now that everything is configured, it’s time to deploy the application to the DeployApps cloud with just one straightforward command.
 Run this command in the root folder of your project:

 ```bash
 genezio deploy